hammer888-tech/casestudy1/README.md

 | Utilities| WiX |
 | DevOps | RequireJS |
 | Business Tools | Google Fonts |
-* Coinberry also reports that in addition to the "military grade encryption technology they employ for
+* In addition, Coinberry reports employing "banking grade" encryption technology for securing all transcations.

 ## Landscape:
 What domain of the financial industry is the company in?